athoye-fardeen/athoye-fardeen.github.io/_pages/projects/critical-infrastructure.md

 ### Network Analysis
 <p align="center"><em>
-   Determination of Service Area of Fire Stations
+   Determination of the Service Area of Fire Stations
   <img src="/images/GIS_2.jpg" width="80%" />
 </em></p>

 **There are only six selected tertiary hospitals and nine fire stations in Dhaka South.
 Five hospitals fall within the service area of fire stations.
-In the south, fire stations are closely located while absence of adequate number of fire station is seen in Dhaka North.
-Only six out of the 23 tertiary hospitals area located within the service area of fire stations.**
+In the south, fire stations are closely located, while the absence of an adequate number of fire stations is seen in Dhaka North.
+Only six out of the 23 tertiary hospitals are located within the service area of fire stations.**

 <p align="center"><em>
   Shortest Path Identification from Fire Stations to Hospitals